dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/user-guide/index.md

   > You must set `defaultUIElementURL` before you call `createInstance()` .

-* Append the default UI element to your page as shown in [Configure the CameraEnhancer object](#configure-the-cameraenhancer-object), customize it before showing it.
+* Append the default UI element to your page as shown in [Configure the CameraEnhancer object](#configure-the-cameraenhancer-object), customize it if necessary.

 ```html
 <!-- Define an element to hold the UI element -->